IACS-CS/web-design-instructions/tutorials/quizgame.md

 }
 ```

 Now I add a method to my `quiz.ts` which takes a question and returns a shuffled list of answers.
+The goal here is to make sure that my answers don't always show up with the correct
+answer first, so if I have 1 correct answer and 3 distractors, I want my function to get a
+list of those 4 answers in a random order.

+###### The Spread Operator
 To stick arrays together, you can use the *spread* operator (...), which lets you take two arrays and put them together, like this:

 ```typescript
 let songbirds = ['chicadee','wren'];